Binghamton University’s advanced (in-service) programs in literacy education lead

 Students must complete the degree within five years of matriculating in the program

-and must earn a cumulative average of B or better to graduate.
+and must earn a cumulative average of a B or better to graduate.
 See also: Graduate School Academic Policies.

 Connect with a Member of our Admissions Team